Frequently Asked Questions

 Each person’s journey is unique.
 The length of your stay will depend on your goals, needs, and personalized treatment plan.
 Your care team will discuss what to expect and keep you informed and involved every step of the way.

-What happens when I’m discharged?
+What happens when I finish inpatient treatment?